rpm-software-management/dnf/doc/conf_ref.rst

 ``pluginconfpath``
     :ref:`list <list-label>`

-    List of directories that are searched for plugin configuration to load.
+    List of directories that are searched for plugin configurations to load.
 All configuration files found in these directories, that are named same as a plugin, are parsed.
-The default contains ``/etc/dnf/plugins`` path.
+The default path is ``/etc/dnf/plugins``.

 ``pluginpath``
     :ref:`list <list-label>`